fabri1983/sgdk-video-player/README.md

 	- update README.md steps 2 and 4.
 	- update videoPlayer in order to do the unpack/load of all the elements along 3 display loops.
 - Try final frame size: 288 x 208 px (36 x 26 tiles).
-- Could declaring the arrays data[] y pals_data[] directly in ASM reduce rom size and/or speed access?
+- Could declaring the arrays data[] and pals_data[] directly in ASM reduce rom size and/or speed access?
 - Clear mem used by sound when exiting the video loop?
 - Try to change from H40 to H32 (or was it viceversa?) on HInt Callback, and hope for any any speed gain?
 	See https://plutiedev.com/mirror/kabuto-hardware-notes#h40-mode-tricks